 Can you use a waterproof backpack instead?

-There’s a big difference between a waterproof backpack and one that is water repellent (or water-resistant).
+There’s a big difference between a waterproof backpack and one that is water-repellent (or water-resistant).
 First, a waterproof backpack will usually be made of heavier material in order to seal properly and that means unwanted weight on your back when hiking.
 More importantly, it will also have fewer features as every one of those seams, zippers and attached loops is a potential place for water to seep in.

 So in order to make a backpack as waterproof as possible, they severely limit the openings in the pack.

 The majority of hiker’s favorite backpacks are water repellent, not waterproof.
 And that’s OK, it means that by simply adding a great waterproof backpack cover when it’s seriously raining you can still have all the features you love in your backpack.
-Generally a water repellent backpack is just fine without a cover if you are getting a light rain or just a mist as the water will roll right off.
+Generally, a water-repellent backpack is just fine without a cover if you are getting a light rain or just a mist as the water will roll right off.
 Then you can pull out your waterproof backpack cover if it starts to pour.

 Do I need a backpack rain cover if I wear a rain poncho?

 In most rain conditions a good quality rain poncho will protect your backpack as well as backpack cover.
 If you are anticipating a severe rain storm, you might consider doubling up just to sure everything stays dry!
-Here’s our guide to selecting the best rain ponchos for hiking.

 Should I use a pack liner with a backpack rain cover?

 Although a pack liner isn’t necessary with a backpack rain cover, it’s always a good idea to be prepared in case your cover fails.
 Using a pack liner or dry bags for your gear’s protection is a good idea.
-Even something as simple as packing your gear in heavy zip lock bags gives you that extra layer of protection.
+Even something as simple as packing your gear in heavy zip-lock bags gives you that extra layer of protection.

 And personally, I really like organizing my gear in dry bags or zip locks anyway.
 Setting up a bag for first aid stuff, a bag for food, etc makes it a lot easier to find what I’m looking for.